BenedictC/BCLContinuations/readme.md

 BCLContinuations
 ================

-A little continuations library for Objective-C
+A little continuations library for Objective-C.